openebs/openebs/k8s/upgrades/README.md

         # --to-version is the version desired upgrade version
         - "--to-version=2.3.0"

+        # If the pools and volumes images have the prefix `quay.io/openebs/`
+        # then please add this flag as the new multi-arch images are not pushed to quay.
+        # It can also be used specify any other private repository or airgap prefix in use.
+        # "--to-version-image-prefix=openebs/"

         # Bulk upgrade is supported
         # To make use of it, please provide the list of PVs
         # as mentioned below